ultravideo/uvgRTP/README.md

 ## Learning to use uvgRTP

-The [examples](docs/examples) folder contains working examples and a basic tutorial on uvgRTP usage.
-For more advanced details, check the [documentation folder](docs/README.md) where you can find more info on advanced topics and description of all uvgRTP flags.
+The [examples](examples) folder contains working examples and a basic tutorial on uvgRTP usage.
+For more details, check the [documentation](docs/README.md) where you can find info on advanced topics and descriptions of all uvgRTP flags.

-Furthermore, we also provide [documentation of the public API](https://ultravideo.github.io/uvgRTP/html/index.html) on Github.
+Furthermore, we also provide a Doxygen documentation of the [public API](https://ultravideo.github.io/uvgRTP/html/index.html) on Github.

 ## Contributing